Pope Francis Calls For Global Meeting Of Bishops Over Church’s Sexual Abuse

 “The main thing was not to help children, but to avoid scandal,” the Pennsylvania grand jury report said in slamming church leaders, per USA Today.
 “Priests were raping little boys and girls and the men of God who were responsible for them not only did nothing: They hid it all.”

-USA Today also pointed out that the Catholic diocese in Joliet, Illinois settled a $1.4 million lawsuit in August after three men charged Father Leonard Mateo harmed them from 1980 and 1982 before they were 11.
+USA Today also pointed out that the Catholic diocese in Joliet, Illinois settled a $1.4 million lawsuit in August after three men charged Father Leonard Mateo harmed them.
+The three alleged victims claimed that the acts took place between the years of 1980 and 1982 — before the presumed victims had yet seen their 11th birthday.

 In yet another incident, the Diocese of Gary in Indiana published on its website a list of 10 priests who had served in the diocese and had “been found guilty of credible actions of sexual molestation of minors.”

-The Catholic Church has been under intense scrutiny about the sexual abuse crisis and the aftermath since 2002, with the leaders acknowledging that it is undermining the church’s standing around the world, the Times reported.
+The Catholic Church has been under intense scrutiny about the sexual abuse crisis and the aftermath thereof since 2002, with the leaders acknowledging that it is undermining the church’s standing around the world, the Times reported.